 The University of Bristol is home to the Centre for Black Humanities, an international hub for research that informs our teaching, ensuring the syllabus is always underpinned by the latest knowledge.
 Our members are engaged in pioneering research on topics including UK hip-hop, History and Memory of Enslavement, African literary activism and the Lusophone Atlantic (follow @BrisBlackHums for more information on the Centre’s activities).
 We place critical importance on being part of an international and multilingual community.
 This will be reflected in our programme of external speakers and opportunities to engage with Bristol's cutting edge cultural scene.

 Virtual open week

-This programme will be covered in our Humanities webinar.
+This programme was covered in our Humanities webinar.

 Fees for 2022/23

 We charge an annual tuition fee.
 Fees for 2022/23 are as follows: